Index Development and Methodology

 Index Development Process and Model

-The Index has been peer-reviewed and validated by organizations such as Statistics Canada and leading Financial Institutions and is a highly robust model.
+The Index has been peer-reviewed by Statistics Canada and leading organizations, and is being used for research, impact measurement and multiple applications.

-The Index was developed over five years based on an iterative process to regressing and evaluating over 30 potential indicators against self-reported “financial resilience” or “financial stress” measures using the multiple linear regression technique.
-In the end, nine variables were determined to account for 57 percent of the variance in the financial resilience construct as of June 2021 and 64 per cent of the variance in the financial resilience construct as of February 2021.
-The regression model has indicators which are significant at a 95% confidence interval, meaning that their p-values are less than 0.05.
+The Index was developed over more than five years based on an iterative process to regressing and evaluating over 35 potential indicators against self-reported “financial resilience” or “financial stress” measures, using the multiple linear regression technique.
+In the end, nine variables were determined to account for 62 percent of the variance in the financial resilience construct as of June 2022 and 64 per cent of the variance in the financial resilience construct as of February 2021.
+The regression model’s indicators (independent variables) are significant at a 95% confidence interval, with p-values less than 0.05.

-The regression model was validated against 2017, 2018 and 2019 survey data, which revealed consistency in results, represented both by a strong R-squared as well as similar weights of the independent variables as predictors of financial resilience.
+The regression model has been validated against all years of Financial Well-being studies data between 2017 and 2022.
+This has revealed consistency in results, represented by a strong R-squared as well and similar weights of the independent variables as predictors of financial resilience.
 Note: weightings for the model are based on their overall contribution to the dependent variable in the model and are not equal.

 - Identification of potential indicators